gravitl/netmaker-docs/pro/rac.rst

 Quick Start
 ******************

+**NOTE**: OpenGL is a requirement for Netmaker RAC to run.
+If you are running RAC on a virtual machine (especially with Windows as guest OS), you may need to enable 3D acceleration in your virtual machine settings.

 To use RAC, you will need to have a Netmaker server running and have a user account on that server.
 You will also need to have a client gateway set up on the server that you have access to.

 Check :ref:`this section <pro/pro-users:adding users>` on how to create a non-admin user.